arthur-teixeira/monkey-interpreter/bytecode_format_specs.md

     attribute_info attributes[attributes_count]; \
 }

-The current plan is to make my file quite similar, but with much less features.
-The initial implementation should look something like this:
+The implementation looks like this:

 MonkeyFile { \
     4 bytes        magic; \